wfjm/w11/tools/oskit/rsx11mp-30_rp/README.md

 ### Usage

-- Start disk imge in SimH simulator (see section SimH in [w11a_os_guide](../../../doc/w11a_os_guide.md#user-content-simh))
+- Start disk image in SimH simulator (see section SimH in [w11a_os_guide](../../../doc/w11a_os_guide.md#user-content-simh))

   ```